auth0/docs/articles/tutorials/building-multi-tenant-saas-applications-with-azure-active-directory.md

 ### Registration

 Before users from another directory are able to authenticate, they'll need to go through a consent flow.
-The `Register` button will start the consent flow for a single user, and users can sign up with a social account or as part of their organization.
+The `Register` button starts the consent flow for a single user, and users can sign up with a social account or as part of their organization.
 Opting for **Enable for my organization** requires administrative permissions for the whole organization.

 The following code snippet stores a "registration request" with a unique ID (the SignupToken) before redirecting the user to the consent page.
 The SignupToken is added as the state of the request, and we'll be able to use this value once the user goes through the flow.